 - Eucalyptus pulverulenta

-Despite an extended drought, overall the quality of the trees is good.
+Albrecht remarked that despite an extended drought, the overall quality of the trees is good.

 However, there is a lack of understorey vegetation due to drought, compaction and mowing regimes.
 In the past, understorey plants like Bulbine bulbosa and Arthropodium (Chocolate Lilies) have been seen on site.
 On site there was evidence of Lomandra, Chrycocephalum and Cassinia.

 Below is a summary of the site visit to Magpie Hill.

 The first community consultation was held in March 2020 and the second was held on site in June 2020.
 Below are reports documenting the outcomes of sessions 1 & 2.

 This work has been funded through an ACT Government Adopt-a-Park grant and led by the Lyneham Community Association

 We are working with the Molonglo Conservation Group to create a 1000 plant climate-ready micro-forest in Lyneham.
 We will run an on-line community consultation in May 2020.

 This project is funded through Alicia Payne’s office.